 For UMB faculty, use your UMID to log in to the ICTR Resource Request webpage to access the link to the application (developed in REDCap).

-For UMBC, UMCP, and JHU faculty, please use this link to request an application
+For UMBC, UMCP, and JHU faculty, please request an application here.

 Restrictions.
 No Exceptions.